janegilring/janegilring.github.io/_posts/2017-02-08-ad-computer-repair-secure-channel.markdown

 ![alt](/images/Test-ComputerSecureChannel_02.png)

 Let`s assume that someone have added a computer with the same name to the domain.
 When trying to
-logon to the existing computer using a domain account, we will receive the following error:
+logon to the existing computer using a domain account, we will receive the error *"The trust relationship between this workstation and the primary domain failed”*:

 ![alt](/images/Test-ComputerSecureChannel_03.png)